samuellee-zy/agent-builder-demo/IMPLEMENTATION.md

 2.  **Production Stage (`nginx:alpine`)**: Copies the compiled static assets (`dist/`) to the Nginx web root.
     - **Nginx Configuration**: A custom `nginx.conf` handles Client-Side Routing (SPA) by redirecting all 404s to `index.html`.
     - **Port**: Exposes port `8080` to comply with Cloud Run requirements.
+    - **Runtime Injection**: An `env.sh` script runs at container startup to inject the `API_KEY` environment variable into a `env-config.js` file, allowing the browser to access Cloud Run configuration.

 - **`types.ts`**: Source of Truth.
 Defines `Agent`, `Tool`, `ChatMessage`, `EvaluationReport`, `WatchtowerAnalysis`, etc.
 - **`App.tsx`**: Application Root.
 Manages routing, global agent state, and LocalStorage persistence.